h8man/NavMeshPlus/README.md

 1. Copy repo into your Asset folder
 2. Create Empty Object in scene root and rotated respectively to Tilemap (x90;y0;z0)
+3. It is mandatory that at least one Tilemap has TilemapCollider2d and CompositeCollider2d components
-3. Add NavMeshSurface2d component to Empty Object
+4. Add NavMeshSurface2d component to Empty Object
-4. In NavMeshSurface2d select Collection Object to Grid, Default Area to Unwalkable.
+5. In NavMeshSurface2d select Collection Object to Grid, Default Area to Unwalkable.

 How does it works: